ashikur498/Academic-Performance-and-Examination-Management-System/README.md

 ### 4️⃣ Run the Application

-In NetBeans, click Run Pro
+In NetBeans, click Run Program